Contract Performance Management

-The role of a condominium manager involves a range of important responsibilities, as well as obligations and requirements, set out under the Condominium Management Services Act, 2015 (or the CMSA).
+The role of a condominium manager involves a range of important responsibilities, as well as obligations and requirements, set out under the Condominium Management Services Act, 2015 (CMSA).
 Generally, when assigned to, or hired by, a condominium corporation the role of a condominium manager is to oversee the corporation’s day-to-day operations.
 The condominium manager’s contract with the client may specify other roles and expectations.

 According to section 48 (1) of the CMSA, every licensee that provides condominium management services to a client must have a written contract in place and must only provide services in accordance with the contract.